wp-plugins/edd-toolbar/readme.txt

 = General Features =
 * Free Extension for ["Easy Digital Downloads"](http://wordpress.org/extend/plugins/easy-digital-downloads/) - all plugin settings are hooked in!
 * Access your stuff from one place in the toolbar on backend and frontend, without much scrolling... in other words: manage your digital downloads even more easily :-)
+* Plugin options under "Misc" settings in "Easy Digital Downloads": you can deactivate the Resources links group. (since v1.1)
 * Alternate main Icon with 11 additional colored/alternate icons included :) (changeable via filters)
 * Plus 4 filters included to change wording/tooltip and icon of the main item - for more info [see FAQ section here](http://wordpress.org/extend/plugins/edd-toolbar/faq/)
 * For custom "branding" or special needs a few sections like the "Resource links group" could be hidden from displaying via your active theme/child theme - for more info [see FAQ section here](http://wordpress.org/extend/plugins/edd-toolbar/faq/)